 Being a rural activist.
 I’m lonely.
 XR activists are spread all over the country and now the world, but it’s in the towns and cities they gather.
 My life is full of paradox, as living alone, I do get lots of work done, including work for XR and Epic Tomorrows.
-I also communicate daily with other XR activists working in all the different departments, especially the Regenerative Culture (including well-being) team of which I am a member, and the Media and Messaging team which I am in close touch with due to my role as an editor -and the founder- of XR Blog.
+I also communicate daily with other XR activists working in all the different departments, especially the Regenerative Culture (including well-being) team of which I am a member, and the Media and Messaging team.
 Yet when the communications stop, when I close the laptop after spending too much time (again) online, I can feel suddenly isolated, even depressed.
 It’s a common story.

 Nevertheless, something positive is starting to happen.
 Something that I remember writing about in a post a while back.
 Something about how online communications can eventually result in greater human connection than ever was possible before the internet, if these communications are pursued wisely.
 I refer to a long-term vision, not yet realised, of the deep connections formed in activist circles becoming more manifest in geographically based communities.
 Sure, it happens, but nowhere near enough, or not quite in the way I would like to see it.
 You’ll have to bear with me a few years on that one.